 The War Rooms cover DraftKings and FanDuel, but we also have experience with Fantasy Draft, Thrive, PlayLine, Boom, and PrizePicks.
 If you have questions about any of these sites, or another site, feel free to ask our experts and we’d be happy to look into it for you!

-Must-Haves are the players on a slate that we believe have the most optimal floor and ceiling combo.
-We think they are safe for your lineups, but that they have potential to post slate-breaking scores.
+DFI Must-Haves are the players on a slate that we believe have the most optimal floor and ceiling combo.
+We think they are safe for your lineups, but that they have the potential to post slate-breaking scores.
 As sharp as the field can be these days, this often does lead to higher-owned Must-Haves, but not always.
 It depends on the sport and it depends on the slate.
-We believe you should start your lineups with the Must-Haves in all contests and build from there.
+We believe you should start your lineups with DFI Must-Haves in all contests and build from there.

 The team that researches a particular slate communicates back and forth all day/week and decides on the Must-Haves together.
 These team members will have the Must-Have in all cash games and most tournaments.
 If we are entering more than 10 lineups, we may start to differentiate and submit a handful of teams that do not have both Must-Haves, just to make sure all our eggs aren’t in one basket.
 Often, when subscribers choose to fade Must-Haves, it’s because they believe they will be chalky (highly-owned).
 Please note that we do extensive research on each player and if they are a Must-Have with high ownership, then we believe they are chalk for good reason.
 Therefore, if you are just playing a few lineups, we recommend having the Must-Haves in all of them.

 We aim to post the Must-Haves at least two hours before the slate begins for the sports with daily content.
 For sports such as NFL and CFB that always have weekend slates, posting times will vary.
 NBA is the one sport where Must-Haves are often posted closer to lock, as injury news is often the deciding factor and it doesn’t always come out two hours before lock.